awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

    {
       "Statement": [
          {
-            "Resource":"URL or stream name of the object", "Condition":{
+            "Resource":"URL or stream name of the file", "Condition":{
                "DateLessThan":{"AWS:EpochTime":required ending date and time in Unix time format and UTC}, "DateGreaterThan":{"AWS:EpochTime":optional beginning date and time in Unix time format and UTC},